 Lotrscak Tower is the only preserved medieval tower that dates back to the 13th century.
 Slightly modified six centuries later, the tower, today, is famous for canon fired every day at noon.

-What to do in Zagreb: Relax at one of the parks
+What to do in Zagreb in August: relax at one of the parks

+After a long day of exploring and walking, it’s always a good idea to sit in greenery and enjoy your time.
 Zagreb has a fair share of green spaces and Zrinjevac park is one of the most favorable of them all.
-The park features plane trees, a wrought iron bandstand, fountains, and busts of famous Croatian figures.
+The park features plane trees, a wrought-iron bandstand, fountains, and busts of famous Croatian figures.

 Tomislav was the first king of Croatia and the square dedicated to him is one of the busiest areas where you can sit down, enjoy a warm sunny day and watch the life of locals.